linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 04 - Specific Factors and Income Distribution.md

 It is therefore not surprising that those Trump tariffs have led to job losses in manufacturing—the exact opposite from their purported goal.
 A recent study by Aaron Flaaen and Justin Pierce estimates that those tariffs generated job losses in downstream U.S. manufacturing sectors that were double the number of jobs gained in the sectors protected by the tariffs.
 And the job losses caused by the retaliatory tariffs were more than triple that number of jobs gained.[17]

-# International Labor Mobility
+## International Labor Mobility

 In this section, we will show how the specific factors model can be adapted to analyze the effects of labor mobility.
 In the modern world, restrictions on the flow of labor are legion—just about every country imposes restrictions on immigration.
 Thus, labor mobility is less prevalent in practice than capital mobility.
 However, the analysis of physical capital movements is more complex, as it is embedded along with other factors in a multinational's decision to invest abroad (see Chapter 8).
 Still, it is important to understand the international economic forces that drive desired migration of workers across borders and the short-run consequences of those migration flows whenever they are realized.
 We will also explore the long-run consequences of changes in a country's labor and capital endowments in the next chapter (Chapter 5).

 In the previous sections, we saw how workers move between the cloth and food sectors within one country until the wages in the two sectors are equalized.
 Whenever international migration is possible, workers will also want to move from the low-wage to the high-wage country.[18]
 To keep things simple and to focus on international migration, let's

-# FIGURE 4-14
+#### Figure 4-14

-# Causes and Effects of International Labor Mobility
+##### Causes and Effects of International Labor Mobility

 Initially,  $OL^1$  workers are employed in Home, while  $L^1 O^*$  workers are employed in Foreign.
 Labor migrates from Home to Foreign until  $OL^2$  workers are employed in Home,  $L^2 O^*$  in Foreign, and wages are equalized.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/f1fd977d-0ee5-48f0-b5f0-9e2e3dc44c2d/36ffe3727d37e495dfefc30687fb46f5a4c909dc4c1a7454ccbd0d855d5eee2e.jpg)

-assume that two countries produce a single good with labor and an immobile factor, land.
+Assume that two countries produce a single good with labor and an immobile factor, land.
 Since there is only a single good, there is no reason to trade it; however, there will be "trade" in labor services when workers move in search of higher wages.
 In the absence of migration, wage differences across countries can be driven by technology differences or, alternatively, by differences in the availability of land relative to labor.

 Figure 4-14 illustrates the causes and effects of international labor mobility.
 It is very similar to Figure 4-4, except that the horizontal axis now represents the total world labor force (instead of the labor force in a given country).
 The two marginal product curves now represent production of the same good in different countries (instead of the production of two different goods in the same country).
 We do not multiply those curves by the prices of the good; instead, we assume the wages measured on the vertical axis represent real wages (the wage divided by the price of the unique good in each country).
 Initially, we assume there are  $OL^1$  workers in Home and  $L^1 O^*$  workers in Foreign.
 Given those employment levels, technology and land endowment differences are such that real wages are higher in Foreign (point  $B$ ) than in Home (point  $C$ ).